 - Rationale: Provides a means to quantify the overall effectiveness of the Ground Water Resources Program and statutory authority granted to the agency to manage the state's ground water aquifer systems for resource sustainability. - 3.
 Use: To determine the need for resource allocation, workload adjustments, or policy, rule-making, or statutory amendments to meet goals and objectives for ground water resource sustainability. - 4.
 Clarity: New Areas of Ground Water Concern is defined as any Area of Ground Water Concern issued by order of the commission of Conservation in accordance with LAC 43:VI.Subpart 1 and made effective on or after 29, 2009. - 5.
 Validity, Reliability, and Accuracy: The accuracy of the values reported for this Performance Indicator is subject to audit by the Department of Natural Resources Internal Auditor. - 6.
 Data Source, Collection, and Reporting: Internal log or database. - 7.
 Calculation Methodology: Cumulative counting. - 8.
-Scope: Aggregate.
+Scope: Aggregate. - 9.
+Caveats: This indicator requires sufficient State budget allocations to employ/retain adequate numbers of trained personnel and secure sufficient field travel and equipment funds to perform adequate aquifer modeling, water well production evaluations, compliant and compliance investigations, and inspections, regulator enforcement and related administrative, regulatory and policy activities.

-- 9. Caveats: This indicator requires sufficient State budget allocations to employ/retain adequate numbers of trained personnel and secure sufficient field travel and equipment funds to perform adequate aquifer modeling, water well production evaluations, compliant and compliance investigations, and inspections, regulator enforcement and related administrative, regulatory and policy activities. - Adverse weather conditions (i.e., excessive drought conditions, hurricane and tropical storm surges, etc.) or other Acts of God may impact the values of this Performance Indicator since these conditions may result in environmental conditions necessitating the issuance of Areas of Ground Water Concern. - 10.
-Responsible Person: Gary Snellgrove, Division Director, Environmental Division; Gary.Snellgrove@la.gov; Phone: (225)342-7222 through the evaluation and remediation of E&P waste impacted sites resulting in 85% of Act 312 of 2006 court referral evaluation or remediation plans are reviewed and approved by the Division and implemented by the responsible party, annually through 2022.
+Adverse weather conditions (i.e., excessive drought conditions, hurricane and tropical storm surges, etc.) or other Acts of God may impact the values of this Performance Indicator since these conditions may result in environmental conditions necessitating the issuance of Areas of Ground Water Concern.

-Objective: Ensure the protection of public health, safety, welfare, and the environment reviewed and approved by the division and implemented.
+10. Responsible Person: Gary Snellgrove, Division Director, Environmental Division; Gary.Snellgrove@la.gov; Phone: (225)342-7222 the evaluation and remediation of E&P waste impacted sites resulting in 85% of Act 312 of 2006 lawsuit settlement notices submitted to the office being processed by the division and legal staff within 60 days of receipt, annually through 2025.